When something sounds too good to be true, it usually is… Right?

 - There are 100,000+ local cultural experiences and transport passes in 350+ destinations around the globe, so chances are there will be something exciting for you at your destination, even in far-flung places like my motherland of Australia and neighbouring New Zealand.

-- As Klook’s booking platform is far reaching and ever expanding, it can help you discover offbeat locations and activities you may not have heard of before.
+- The Klook booking platform is far reaching and ever expanding, so it can help you discover offbeat locations and activities you may not have heard of before.

 So now you know what Klook is and that they are legitimate, some of the benefits of the platform are: